tsatria03/CookyCraze/docks/readme.txt

 The maximum number of quests the player can have active at once.
 Required quests always fill first, and random ones fill the remaining slots.

 require_all
-Controls whether the player must complete all active quests before prestige becomes available, or just one.

-true  = all active quests must be completed before the prestige button becomes available. false = completing any single active quest is enough to unlock the prestige option.
+Controls when the player receives a prestige reward.
+Prestige is always available once the minimum rank is met regardless of this setting.

+1 = rewards fire only if any quest happens to be complete.
+Prestiging with no quests done shows nothing was gained.
+2 = at least one quest must be complete to receive a reward.
+Prestiging without completing any quest shows nothing was gained.
+3 = all quests must be complete to receive a reward.
+Prestiging without completing all quests shows nothing was gained.

 Reroll settings.